yuheiLin/Bigdata_analysis_HW1/README.md

  * 10. feature 1430 (0.015106)

 2. Useless feature:
-  + After rank 13 ,feature 313 (0.010672),
-  the rest of the importances are less than 1%, so those might be useless
+  + After rank 13 ,feature 313 (0.010672),the rest of the importances are less than 1%, so those might be useless

 3. Use sklearn library's RandomForestRegressor in Python

-4.
+4. sklearn library , (Using pandas to draw plot and check important feature)

+5. 尚無建議